Vermilion flycatcher

 The vermilion flycatcher (Pyrocephalus obscurus) is a small passerine bird in the tyrant flycatcher family found throughout South America and southern North America.
 It is a striking exception among the generally drab Tyrannidae due to its vermilion-red coloration.
 The males have bright red crowns, chests, and underparts, with brownish wings and tails.
-Females lack the vivid red coloration and can be hard to identify—they may be confused for the Say's phoebe.
+Females lack the vivid red coloration and can be hard to identify—they may be confused for Say's phoebe.
 The vermilion flycatcher's song is a pit pit pit pidddrrrreeedrr, which is variable and important in establishing a territory.
 Riparian habitats and semi-open environments are preferred.
 As aerial insectivores, they catch their prey while flying.
 Their several months-long molt begins in summer.

 Despite being socially monogamous, vermilion flycatchers will engage in extra-pair copulation.
 They also practice within-species brood parasitism, whereby females lay their eggs in the nest of another individual.
 Females build shallow open cup nests and incubate the brown-speckled whitish eggs.
 The male feeds the female during incubation.
 Two broods of two or three eggs are laid in a season lasting from March through June.
 Once hatched, both males and females feed the chicks, which are ready to fledge after 15 days.

 The species was first described in the late 1830s as a result of the voyages of Charles Darwin.
 The taxonomy of the genus Pyrocephalus was revised in 2016, which led to the identification of several new species from the vermilion flycatcher's subspecies, including the now-extinct San Cristóbal flycatcher.
 Populations have declined because of habitat loss, though the species remains abundant.
-The overall population numbers in the millions, thus the International Union for Conservation of Nature considers it a species of least concern.
+The overall population numbers are in the millions, thus the International Union for Conservation of Nature considers it a species of least concern.